IanSky1/Global-Tech-Nomad/README.md

     When Users interacts with the map,
     They they can look at different continents, countries, and cities all accorss the world

-    When a user click on About us option in the Nav, Then they are routed to a page about the developers of the web application

-    When a user clicks on Profile,
+    When a user clicks on Contients,
-    They they are routed to a page where they can view their profile
+    Thn they are routed to a list of different countries all over the worl

 ## Installation Instruction on localhost
 `npm install` in the root of the project as well in the client and server folders as well